Nearly query-optimal classical shadow estimation of unitary channels: Comparison with previous works

 \subsection{CSE of general quantum channels}

-By applying the concepts of classical shadow formalism for quantum states, two recent works \cite{Kunjummen23,PhysRevResearch.6.013029} considered \emph{CSE of general quantum channels} (CSEC).
-They proposed two protocols for CSEC that do not utilize quantum memory.
-The first protocol is ancilla-assisted: the learner first prepares the Choi state $\frac{1}{d}\Upsilon_{\mathcal{C}}$ of the unknown channel $\mathcal{C}$ by applying $\mathcal{C}$ to a maximally entangled state on the system and an ancilla, and then performs CSE on the Choi state.
-For any quantum state $\rho$ and observable $O$, the linear property $\Tr\left( O\,\mathcal{C}(\rho)\right)$ can be recovered by using the channel-state duality \cite{choi1975completely}
+By applying the concepts of classical shadow formalism to quantum states, two recent works \cite{Kunjummen23,PhysRevResearch.6.013029} considered CSE of general quantum channels (CSEC).
+They proposed two protocols for CSEC that do not utilize any quantum memory.
+The first protocol is ancilla-assisted: the learner first prepares the Choi state $\frac{1}{d}\Upsilon_{\mathcal{C}}$ of the unknown channel $\mathcal{C}$ by applying $\mathcal{C}$ to the first system of the maximally entangled state $|\Phi\>\<\Phi|/d$ on $\caH^{\otimes 2}$, and then performs CSE on this Choi state.
+For any state $\rho$ and observable $O$, the property $\Tr\left( O\,\mathcal{C}(\rho)\right)$ can be recovered by virtue of channel-state duality \cite{choi1975completely}: